i-on-project/android-calendar/README.md

 </div>

 ## Using the calendar
-To use JDCalendar you first have to add the following dependencies to graddle.
+To use JDCalendar you first have to add the following dependencies to gradle.

-In project/build.graddle:
+In project/build.gradle:

 ```gradle
 allprojects {